saurabhsk77/DBMS-using-mysql/README.md

 # sql-commands
-A repo containing commands of SQL(Structured Query Language).
+A repo containing commands of SQL(Structured Query Language) in MYSQL Server.
 - Some Basic commands
 - DDL,DML,DQL and TCL
 - Implementation of commands using examples